QualiTorque/qualitorque.github.io/docs/workflows/workflows-use-cases.md

 workflow:
   scope: env_resource
-  label-selector: azurerm_linux_virtual_machine # will be available for all azure VM resources type
+  labels-selector: azurerm_linux_virtual_machine # will be available for all azure VM resources type

 inputs:
   agent: